fbacchella/fiorun/README.md

 * title: the graph title
 * mode: either "bw" or "iops", does the graph output the bandwidth or the io/s

+It's possible to tailor graphs to particular needs of a bench.
+This section can take some custom python code in the 'code' key.
+This section received a locals set of variable, that contains fio_values, an array of FioStat, that contains the run results and the three parameters filename, title and mode.
+So all those four values are directly usable as local variables.
+This code don't need to take care of saving the figure.
+It must generate a matplotlib's figure and then call `raise FigureContainer(fig)`.
+Fiorun will save it in `filename`.

 csv
 ====